rightjs/rightjs-docs/docs/en/goods/drag-and-drop/demo.md

 # Drag'n'Drop Demo

-Some standard demo cases for the drag-n-drop feature
+Some standard demo cases for the drag-and-drop feature

 ## Simple Draggables, :simple
 <%= partial 'simple' %>